Client TLS/SSL ConnectionsFeedback

 kubectl you can

-issue a new TLS client certificate which can be used to authenticate a user in lieu of passwords.
+issue a new TLS client certificate which can be used to authenticate a user instead of using passwords.

 Please refer to the following steps to authenticate via TLS/SSL certificates, which assume you have